Asexuality/Home/proposed/2021/PackageNamespaces.md

 <!-- What future possibilities can you think of that this proposal would help with? -->
 - Different modes or strategies can be considered in future iterations of the feature.
 - The current proposal focuses on the nuget.config experience only.
 Adding a capability to source pin through RestoreSources is a future task.
-- NuGet can allow users to filter their package namespaces per source within CLI & IDE experiences.
+- NuGet can allow users to filter their Package Source Mapping per source within CLI & IDE experiences.
 - NuGet can allow a user to add a full or glob package ID namespace at install time with an additional click/parameter in Visual Studio or CLI.
-- NuGet can combine this feature with `Package Lock Files` to allow a user to ensure the lock file is generated under the allowlist of namespaces.
+- NuGet can combine this feature with `Package Lock Files` to allow a user to ensure the lock file is generated under the allowlist of package ID patterns.
+- Create a better experience for this feature interacting with the global packages folder so that packages in the GPF are validated against the source mapping configuration.
+- Enable users to validate the outcome of their configuration with a CLI command, maybe apart of `dotnet list package`